eiathom/otel-collector-tail-aware-example/README.md

 # (aws account access id and secret access id required)
 aws configure

+# ensure that when URL are in command that they are not treated as URL to target
+aws configure set cli_follow_urlparam false

 # user aws permission polices required
 * EC2
 * ECS